chrisdreid/splinaltap/README.md

 SplinalTap includes a powerful topological solver that optimizes the evaluation of channel expressions that reference other channels.
 It works by:

-1. Analyzing dependencies between channels
+1. Analyzing dependencies between channels (using fully qualified names)
 2. Building a dependency graph
 3. Sorting channels in topological order (dependency-first order)
 4. Using caching to avoid redundant calculations